AbuSuudy/AZ-204/AZ-204/11) Message Queues/Service Bus.md

 - *Topics and Subscriptions*: Routes the same messages to multiple locations
 - *Decouple Application*: so messages could be processed if consumer is back online.
 - *Transactions*: allow a chain of actions to takes place.
 Once a message has been processed by consumer on a queue.
 It could be placed onto another queue to for another consumer to execute a separate set of tasks.
+- *FIFO* - guarantee
+## Protocol
+The primary wire protocol for Service Bus is Advanced Messaging Queueing Protocol (AMQP) 1.0.
+Similar to what event hub uses on the consumer end.
+Also uses the same protocol is shared by on-premises brokers such as ActiveMQ or RabbitMQ.
 ## Queue
 Messages are sent to and received from **queues**.
 Queues store messages until the receiving application is available to receive and process them.